iWolf22/pgadmin-bug-report/README.md

 I am not sure if this is a bug or if I have configured something wrong.
 Currently I have pgadmin behind an SSL nginx reverse proxy in a docker compose environment.
-When I added an SSL certificate, it appears I am getting the following error below!
+When I added an SSL certificate, it appears I am getting the following error below and the page fails to load!

 ![image](https://github.com/user-attachments/assets/9cc1cb0e-af2b-401f-9178-e4ab6d2bf34c)